 Fashion may exist as an art form, but clothing exists to make you look your best.
 Any clothing that does not make you look your best is absolutely not worth your time.
 When you look amazing, you feel amazing, and clothing that works with your natural assets – not against them – will help you look and feel amazing more often.

 If you hate skinny jeans and prefer bootcuts because they balance you out, wear ’em and screw the trend-hounds.
-If you want to wear foofy vintage dresses every single day because you feel fabulously feminine in them, do it and screw the buzzwreckers.
+If you want to wear foofy vintage dresses every single day because you feel fabulous in them, do it and screw the buzzwreckers.
 If you think your collarbone is the sexiest thing ever created, wear scoop necks and boat necks and square necks and never ever don a collarbone-masking scarf, and screw the naysayers.
 Whatever you dislike, avoid it.
 Whatever makes you feel delighted to be alive, wear it.
 Whatever aspect of yourself you love best, celebrate it.

 Find what works for your fabulous figure and sassy style, and embrace it with both arms.
 But don’t be afraid to try new styles.
 In fact, do your utmost to try new styles ALL THE TIME.
 Because your body shifts and your style shifts, and something that looked a mess on you five years ago could be just the ticket right now.
 Try things on at stores, borrow from friends and sisters, experiment with stuff you already own but seldom wear.
 Your fabulousness is a work in progress, and the more garments you amass that make you feel powerful, princesslike, and phenomenal, the better.